What is a board certified Mohs surgeon?

 Will there be restrictions?

 We ask that you avoid exercise for one week after the surgery.
 Strict avoidance for the first 48 hours is important to avoid bleeding and sutures opening.
-During the first 7 days you can walk but no running, golf, tennis, yoga, weight lifting, elliptical, etc. Any activity that can raise your blood pressure can lead to bleeding.
+During the first 7 days you can walk but no running, golf, tennis, yoga, weight lifting, elliptical, stationary bike, physical therapy, etc. Any activity that can raise your blood pressure can lead to bleeding.
 Additionally, activity in the first week after surgery can lead to more scarring.

 We are excited to offer various treatments to help your wellbeing and look of your skin.
 While we strive to provide the latest content on Babcocok Dermatology’s website, is not to be taken as medical advice.
 Babcock Dermatology is not responsible for any omissions of information or any damages arising from the content on our website.
 For any treatment it is important for you to understand that results and individual experience may vary.
 For many dermatologic treatments common side effects include numbness, discomfort, bruising, and swelling.
 Rare side effects can occur.
 Before your cosmetic treatment we provide an informed consent which is a document with the common side effects and cost of the procedure written out.
 We also encourage patients to ask any questions before a treatment.